The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda The Witch.

 A Headstone for Hulda the Witch

 In 2019 the congregation of The Reformed Church of the Tarrytowns installed a newly carved monument near the north wall of the Old Dutch Church.
 It records her curriculum vitae in stone: “Hulda of Bohemia.
 Died c.
 1777.
 Herbalist, Healer, Patriot.
 Felled by British while protecting the Militia.
 Buried here in gratitude for her sacrifice.”
-And just like that Hulda the witch of Sleepy Hollow became a real, historical figure although there is no historical or archaeological evidence she ever existed.
+And just like that Hulda the witch of Sleepy Hollow became a real, historical figure despite the lack of historical or archaeological evidence for her existence.

 Despite her ever expanding résumé of modern exploits, the original Hulda story is poignantly beautiful in its simplicity.
-After the break is Bacon’s complete 1897 rendition of the tale of Hulda, The Witch.
+After the break is Bacon’s original 1897 tale of Hulda, The Witch.

 HULDA, THE WITCH